MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 If you want to power your bot in Teams with LLMs, Teams AI Library is the way for you to go.

-## Approach 3: Full Control: Build Your Own (BYO) end-to-end AI experiences
+## Approach 3: Full control: Build Your Own (BYO) end-to-end AI experiences

 :::row:::
    :::column span="2":::